Zennoon/alx-low_level_programming/0x0F-function_pointers/README.md

 1-array_iterator: The function, given an array and a function pointer 'action', calls back 'action' on every element of given array.

+2-int_index.c: The function is given an array, and a pointer to a function, and it returns the index of the first element in that array that the given function returns a non-zero value for.
+If no such elements are found, it returns -1.